 - What clinical opportunities during the Fellowship are available?

-Local TB, HIV, ID, and Family Medicine clinics with low-resource populations are available (at some, serving as provider; at some, shadowing provider only).
+Local TB, HIV, ID, and Family Medicine clinics that serve low-resource populations including refugee and immigrant populations are available (at some, serving as provider; at some, shadowing provider only).

 - How much time can the Fellow spend outside of Seattle?